 Usernames are the lifeblood of most social media sites, but finding a good one is always a struggle.
-Unless you created your account years ago you’re unlikely to get the username you want, and even then you might regret it all these years later.
+Unless you created your account years ago, you’re unlikely to get the username you want, and even then, you might regret it years later.
 If you’re like most of us and regret the choices you made in your youth, you’ll be happy to learn that it’s super easy to change your Instagram username to something a bit less cringe-inducing.

 Display name vs username

 Before you make any rash decisions, you should know there is a difference between your Instagram display name and username.
 Your display name, which is basically your personal or business name, has very few restrictions.
 You can change it as often as you want, and it doesn’t have to be unique.
 Changing your display name might be an easier solution for those looking for something easier to remember.

 Your username, on the other hand, is what goes at the top of your Instagram account.
 It’s also how people tag you with the “@” symbol, and what goes at the end of your Instagram URL.
 Instagram usernames also have a lot of more restrictions:

 - Contains only letters, numbers, periods, and underscores (no spaces or other symbols).

 With that out of the way, here’s how to change your Instagram username, as well as a few extra pieces of information that you should know.

 How do I change my username in the Instagram app?

 Instagram has a mobile focus, so the first method we’ll outline uses the Instagram app.
 It takes literally seconds to complete, assuming you’ve already thought of your new username.

 To change your Instagram username in the app, tap your avatar in the bottom right to open up your profile.
 Then, tap the Edit Profile button beneath your bio.
 Enter your new Instagram username in the Username field, and tap the checkmark in the top right.
 That’s it!